 Quality Management System in Healthcare

 Healthcare providers today rely on the ISO 9001 quality management system as a framework for success.
-However, in order to truly achieve organisational efficiency, drive productivity and profitability, the continued reliance on ISO 9001 is insufficient.
+However, in order to truly achieve organizational efficiency, drive productivity and profitability, the continued reliance on ISO 9001 is insufficient.
 Healthcare providers seeking to differentiate themselves have to ensure that the core health-related issues such as patient safety and management of clinical risks are addressed and properly handled as well.
 This particular point is not covered under the ISO 9001 standards.

 The DIN EN 15224 system brings together the advantages of ISO 9001 with comprehensive healthcare quality requirements.
 It defines issues ranging from the effectiveness and suitability of care, to the safety and reliability of care processes.
-In DIN EN 15524, there are 11 quality features which characterise the quality of healthcare and must be verified as part of a certification.
+In DIN EN 15524, there are 11 quality features which characterize the quality of healthcare and must be verified as part of a certification.

 The 11 central features of DIN EN 15224 are:

 Use Quality Management Systems as a roadmap for success